DSwartzy/rdple/README.md

-# This project contains the source files for the R package _rdple_.
+# This project contains the code for the R package _rdple_.